Mapsui/Mapsui/docfx/documentation/getting-started-ios.md

 ### Step 4

-Run and you should see a map.
+Run it and you should see a map of the world.